Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-05-Debugging-Tools-and-Techniques/index.md

 ## What is Debugging?

-!!! builds-on "Builds on"
-    This section builds on [4.1 Control Structures in Python](../Section-01-Control-Structures-in-Python/index.md).
-Make sure you understand Python programming basics.

 **Debugging** is the process of finding and fixing errors (called "bugs") in your code.
 Even experienced programmers write code that doesn't work perfectly the first time, so debugging is an essential skill for every programmer.